Supports for voters

 Voting by post

 In circumstances where a disability or illness prevents you from going to the polling station, you can vote by post by applying to be included in the postal voters list.
 This is prepared and maintained by registration authorities as part of the register of electors.
 An application for inclusion in the postal voters list can be made at any time once you are eligible for entry on the postal voters list.
-However, where a date for a general election poll has been set, the latest date for receipt of applications for a postal vote is two days after the date the Dáil is dissolved.
+The deadline for receipt of applications to be included on the postal voters list is:

 Where an application is received after that time it will not have any effect for that electoral event.